 At The Marvell College, cultural capital is developed across the whole curriculum through personal, social, physical, spiritual, moral and cultural development.
 An outline of these can be seen below:

-This is an independent programme that is tracked in school and rewarded when pupils achieve and complete a range of cultural capital challenges throughout the school year.
-These challenges have been carefully selected for each year group, are evidenced by the pupils and tracked by the school.
+This is an independent programme that is tracked in school and rewarded when Students achieve and complete a range of cultural capital challenges throughout the school year.
+These challenges have been carefully selected for each year group, are evidenced by the students and tracked by the school.

 Once pupils complete their year group challenges they will become a ‘Cultural Capital Champion’ which is rewarded, certificated and they also receive an enamel pin badge to wear proudly on the lapel of their school blazer.